Deep Learning Based 3D Segmentation: A Survey

-\textbf{(1) Basic framework:} Basic networks are one of the main dirving forces behind the development of 3D segmentation.
-Generally, there are two main basic framework including PointNet and PointNet++ framework, and the shortcomings of them also point out the direction of improvement.
-We discuss as follow. \begin{itemize} \item \emph{PN framework} PN employs shared MLP to exploit the point-wise feature and adopt maxpooling to collect these features to a global feature representation.
-But it cannot learn local features because of the lack of local neighborhood definition.
-On the other hand, the fixed resolution of the feature map makes the network difficult to suit deep architectures.
-Based on PN framework, a new version of framework, called spatial CNN-like framework, is proposed.
-It inserts coarsening layer after features exploitation layer to progressively decrease the point resolution. \item \emph{PN++ framwork} PN++ creatively proposes a hierarchical learning architecture.
+\textbf{Basic framework:} is one of the main driving forces behind the development of 3D segmentation.
+Generally, two main basic frameworks exist, including PointNet and PointNet++.
+The PointNet framework utilizes shared MLPs to capture point-wise features and employs max-pooling to aggregate these features into a global representation.
+However, it cannot learn local features due to the absence of a defined local neighborhood.
+Additionally, the fixed resolution of the feature map makes it challenging to adapt to deep architectures.
+In contrast, the PointNet++ framework introduces a novel hierarchical learning architecture.